LuckyMadu/react-native-graphql/README.md

 </table>

 **3. Styled-Components**
-  - make styles clean and easier
+  - Make styles clean and easier.
+You cab write actual CSS in your JavaScript.

 **4. Unit tests**
   - Used Jest Enzyme